 Financing Care Economies through Progressive Taxation: Role of IMF driven austerity

 We contributed to several events held within the IMF as part of the Civil Society Policy Forum.
-On October 23, in a session convened by the Financial Transparency Coalition (FTC) and others, Arimbi presented our forthcoming brief on a feminist, decolonial, progressive and ecologically just approach to taxation (co-authored by FTC, Center for Economic and Social Rights, Shared Planet and WEDO).
+On October 23, in a session convened by the Financial Transparency Coalition (FTC) and others, Arimbi presented our brief on a feminist, decolonial, progressive and ecologically just approach to taxation (co-authored by FTC, Center for Economic and Social Rights, Shared Planet and WEDO).

 Watch Arimbi’s brilliant presentation of the paper, starting at the 4-minute mark.